Gaye Sheffler of the Perelman School of Medicine comments on the use of social media to monitor applicants.

 Health & Medicine

-Nehal Mehta and Joel Gelfand of the School of Medicine are cited for their research on psoriasis.
+Jeffrey Weiser and post-doctoral research Thomas Clarke of the Perelman School of Medicine are cited for their research on microbes.